 Coping and support

-Knowing that your cancer could come back at any time can be stressful.
+A cancer diagnosis can feel overwhelming.
 To help you cope, you might consider trying to:

 Connect with other cancer survivors.
-While friends and family provide an important support network during your cancer experience, they can't always understand what it's like to face cancer.
+Friends and family provide an important support network during your cancer experience.
+But they can't always understand what it's like to face cancer.
 Other cancer survivors provide a unique network of support.

-Ask your doctor or another member of your health care team about support groups or organizations in your community that can connect you with other cancer survivors.
-Organizations such as the American Cancer Society and the Leukemia & Lymphoma Society offer online chat rooms and discussion boards.
+Ask your provider about support groups or organizations in your community that can connect you with other cancer survivors.
+Organizations such as the Hairy Cell Leukemia Foundation and the Leukemia & Lymphoma Society offer ways to connect with others online.

 Take care of yourself.
 You can't control whether your hairy cell leukemia comes back, but you can control other aspects of your health.